sharkwouter/PS2Ripper/README.md

 # PS2Ripper

-A simple bash script to rip PS2 games in bulk.
+A bash script for ripping PS2 game disks back to back

 ## How to start